HomeStudiosDIY/HomeStudiosDIY/README.md

 <a id="readme_top"></a>
 # Hi there 👋

-Hopefully all the code will help you to get a smart home setup with everything I have learned.
+Hopefully this will help you to in setting up a local hosted server and us my config files to assist you.
 I will also see if I can keep this as non technical as postable so you don’t have to spend time on thousands of YouTube videos.
 I will also start making videos on all the Guides.
+For the technical lads just pick what you need as all my code will be sheared.

-You will find all my code to be reused as you see fit.
+I have listed all the software I use

 <details>